santuajayvee7/WD-Santua_final_project/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+This final project is portfolio type where all the works in this course is compiled.

 Guiding Question:
-- What is the project
+- What is the project - A website that is portfolio type it encompasses everything needed to develop, build, and deploy a functional and visually appealing web presence.
-- Whats the purpose
+- Whats the purpose - To showcase the work that is done in this subject and provides a platform to display the best work, projects, and achievements.
-- What are key components
+- What are key components - HTML Structure, CSS Styling and JavaScript
-- What technology used and how it is used
+- What technology used and how it is used - HTML used to create the foundational structure of each webpage, including headers, paragraphs, images, links, and other elements that make up the content.
+CSS used to define colors, fonts, layout, and overall appearance of the website.
+It ensures consistency in design across all pages and enhances visual appeal.
+JavaScript used for interactive elements such as animations, form validation, dynamic content loading (AJAX), and user interface enhancements.
+It can also be used for implementing third-party libraries and frameworks.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
+- CSS Styling
-- Parallax transition
+- HTML Structure
-- Transactional
+- JavaScript

 ### Technology
 <!-- TODO: List of Technology Used -->